ovh/tsl/spec/doc.md

 * The **renameLabelValue** to rename a label value.
 Use example: _.renameLabelValue("dc", "new")._
 * The **renameLabelValue** to rename a label value matching a regexp.
 Use example: _.renameLabelValue("dc", "lg.*", "new-dc")._
 * The **renameTemplate** expect a Template string to rename a series.
 The `${this.name}` corresponds to the current series name, the `${this.labels.key}` to a series label key.
 Use example: _.renameTemplate("my.new.series.${this.name}.is.great"), .renameTemplate('${this.labels.hostname} (${this.labels.datacenter}) ${this.labels.hostname} ${this.name} ${ this.name }')._
+* The **setLabelFromName** to set each metric name (fully or partly with a regex) in a label.
+Expects a string as first parameter to specify the label name to use.
+Optionally a second parameter, a regex string, can be specified to set only a part of the metric name.
+Each matching group of the regex will be joined to form the value in the label, and if the regex don't match, the label will not be set.

 > None of those methods are currently available for **Prometheus**.